-- ✓ The facility is not currently under Water Protection Program enforcement action.
-This facility was last inspected on May 10, 2023.
-The inspection showed the following unsatisfactory features: - o Failure to comply with effluent limits
+✓ The facility is not currently under Water Protection Program enforcement action.
+This facility was last inspected on September 3rd, 2019.
+The conditions of the facility at the time of inspection were found to be satisfactory.

 CONTINUING AUTHORITY:

 Each application for an operating permit shall identify the person, as that term is defined in section 644.016(15), RSMo, that is the owner of, operator of, or area-wide management authority for a water contaminant source, point source, wastewater treatment facility, or sewer collection system.
 This person shall be designated as the continuing authority and shall sign the application.
 By doing so, the person designated as the continuing authority acknowledges responsibility for compliance with all permit conditions.